howesa/CHI22-CogMod-Tutorial/README.md

 Designed for delivery at CHI 2022 by Jussi Jokinen, Antti Oulasvirta and Andrew Howes with thanks to Xiuli Chen.

+Before starting the tutorial it is worth knowing a little about the Python programming language and also about Jupyter Notebooks.

+The notebooks for the tutorial are made available in this GitHub repository.
+To run the notebooks they must be either uploaded Google Colaboratory (Colab) or downloaded and run in a local installation of Jupyter.
+The instructions for getting started below upload the the tutorial onto your own private Google Colab server.
+In order to complete this upload, you will need a Google drive account.

 ### Getting started

 1. In a Chrome browser navigate to your Google Drive.